 - The Training Process

 - The Future of Pilot Training in Nepal

 Overview of Pilot Training in Nepal

-Nepal boasts a burgeoning aviation industry that caters to both domestic and international flights.
-The Civil Aviation Authority of Nepal (CAAN) serves as the regulatory body overseeing the training and licensing of pilots.
-Several flight schools in the country offer diverse pilot training programs, tailored to meet the needs of aspiring aviators.
+Nepal hosts a burgeoning aviation sector catering to both domestic and international flights.
+The Civil Aviation Authority of Nepal (CAAN) oversees the regulation of pilot training and licensing.
+Numerous flight schools nationwide offer tailored pilot training programs for aspiring aviators.